rhiaro/network-affect/index.md

 "This is not the point.
 The beasties, they don't even know if they're really like animals that existed on the planet before.
 They don't even know!
 It's not preservation, it's total creation."

 "That's nonsense and you know it.
 There is so much historical and biological research - anyway, this _is_ the point.
 The point is that you're a hypocrite.
-Preservationism is such a huge and complexi thing and everyone brings their own perspective, their own contribution, and they're all imperfect, but they're not nothing, but you'll go off at anyone who isn't following exactly your prescribed model, doing just what you do. you treat it like a competition, but you get to pick and choose the rules, and objectively you're not even that good at it."
+Preservationism is such a huge and complex thing and everyone brings their own perspective, their own contribution, and they're all imperfect, but they're not nothing, but you'll go off at anyone who isn't following exactly your prescribed model, doing just what you do.
+You treat it like a competition, but you get to pick and choose the rules, and objectively you're not even that good at it."

 Coral was out of breath.
 Chinchilla swore quietly in a Pigin language, but didn't respond.
 She was indignant.
 Not used to being challenged so fiercely, she took a few minutes to re-collect herself.